-- Visit covid-19.ontario.ca and click "Check your lab results". - A test result will usually be available in 1-3 days. - If your test is positive you will be contacted by Public Health and they will advise you on how long you will need to self-isolate.
+- Visit covid-19.ontario.ca and click "Check your lab results". - A test result will usually be available in 1-3 days. - If your test is positive you will be contacted by Public Health OR the Provincial Work Force and they will advise you on how long you will need to self-isolate.